The Double Sunrise: Secret Order of the Double Sunrise

 The Secret Order of the Double Sunrise was an illustrated certificate given to passengers aboard the flying boats of the Australia–England air link, to attest they had been airborne for more than 24 hours.

 Documentary film

 In 2013, a documentary film was made to celebrate the 70th anniversary of the Double Sunrise flights.
-The film features 93-year-old Rex Senior who is the last remaining pilot.
+The film features 93-year-old Rex Senior who was the last remaining pilot.
 The film was released on Qantas Inflight globally and on DVD.